ravbhatnagar/azure-resource-manager-rpc/v1.0/resource-api-reference.md

 **Paging Response Body**

-The paging approach required by ARM is server side paging, as described [here](https://microsoft.sharepoint.com/teams/azure-arc/_layouts/15/WopiFrame.aspx?sourcedoc=%7b3379D14C-13C8-4B2C-B00F-15DDCF7E2F06%7d&amp;action=default).
+The paging approach required by ARM is server side paging, as described below.

     {
       "value": [